 If there are any available positions within Biology, they will be listed below.

-Assistant Professor /Early Associate Professor level (Tenure Track) in Developmental, Cell and Molecular Biology
+Assistant Professor / Associate Professor level (Tenure Track) in Developmental, Cell and Molecular Biology

-The Department of Biology at Duke University invites applications for a tenure-track faculty position at the Assistant /Early Associate Professor level, to start in July or August 2018.
+The Department of Biology at Duke University invites applications for two tenure-track faculty positions at the Assistant / Associate Professor level, to start in July or August 2019.
 Candidates addressing fundamental questions in the broad area of developmental, cell, and molecular biology (DCMB) are encouraged to apply.
-We are particularly interested in approaches such as advanced imaging, biochemistry, biophysics, and quantitative methodology.
-The successful candidate will be expected to develop an internationally recognized research program, contribute to teaching at undergraduate and graduate levels, and be actively involved in academic activities in the department and university.